-Among more than 900 faculty members at the University of Delaware, 85 percent hold the doctoral or terminal degree in their field.
-They hold office in national and international professional associations, they serve on scholarly editorial boards, and they are invited to lecture at institutions around the world.
+A mong more than 900 faculty members at the University of Delaware, 87 percent hold the doctoral or terminal degree in their field.
+They hold office in national and international professional associations, they serve on scholarly editorial boards, including the board of the University of Delaware Press, and they are invited to lecture at institutions around the world.
 In any given year, faculty honors may include Guggenheim fellowships, Alexander von Humboldt-Stiftung awards, Fulbright fellowships, and election to the National Academy of Engineering (NAE) and the National Academy of Sciences.
-In 1996, for example, the Department of Chemical Engineering boasts six NAE members, eight Presidential Young Investigators and eight named professorships.
+In 1998, for example, the College of Engineering boasts four NAE members, seven Presidential Young Investigators and eighteen named professorships.